openshift/enhancements/enhancements/etcd/automated-defrag.md

 type StatusResponse struct {
     // dbSize is the size of the backend database physically allocated, in bytes, of the responding member.
     DbSize int64 `protobuf:"varint,3,opt,name=dbSize,proto3" json:"dbSize,omitempty"`
     [...]
     // dbSizeInUse is the size of the backend database logically in use, in bytes, of the responding member.
     DbSizeInUse int64 `protobuf:"varint,9,opt,name=dbSizeInUse,proto3" json:"dbSizeInUse,omitempty"`
 }
 ```

 From these two fields we can conclude the total fragmented space on that etcd members backend store.
 If the
 percentage of bytes of the total keyspace are over a defined threshold percentage.
 The controller will
 utilize maintenance API again and issue a `DefragmentRequest` RPC.

 Defragmentation is I/O blocking thus important to only defrag a single etcd at a time.
+This is achieved by performing
+an MemberListRequest RPC which returns the cluster membership.
+The controller will then loop this list and explicitly
-Additionally, to reduce
-the possibility of multiple leader elections we defragment the leader last.
-The amount of time that is required to
+defrag each member individually.
+Additionally, to reduce the possibility of multiple leader elections we defragment
-defragment the store is directly related to the amount of free pages that exists.
-For this reason we feel it
+the leader last.
+The amount of time that is required to defragment the store is directly related to the amount of
-makes sense to continuously observe the clusters state and defrag frequently along the cadence of
+free pages that exists.
+For this reason we feel it makes sense to continuously observe the clusters state and defrag
-compaction resulting in shorter intervals of disruption by keeping the number of pages limited and the size of the
+frequently along the cadence of compaction resulting in shorter intervals of disruption by keeping the number of
-database smaller.
+pages limited and the size of the database smaller.

 The criteria for defragmentation is defined as:

 - Cluster must be observed as `HighlyAvailableTopologyMode`.
 - The etcd cluster must report all members as healthy.
-- `minDefragBytes` this is a minimum database size in bytes before defragmentation should be considered.
+- `minDefragBytes` this is a minimum database size in bytes before defragmentation should be considered. `100 MB`.
 - `maxFragmentedPercentage` this is a percentage of the store that is fragmented and would be reclaimed after
-  defragmentation.
+  defragmentation. `45%`.

 TODO show performance graphs.

 ### Risks and Mitigations

 - SNO: As defragmentation is I/O blocking it is unsafe for non HA clusters.
 Mitigation to this risk includes a check in
   the controller for control-plane topology and will exit 0 if non HA.

 - datafile corruption: Recently a bug was fixed in upstream etcd[1] which could lead to corruption of the key space
   as a result of defragmentation if it happened while etcd was being terminated.
 Mitigation to this risk includes
   heavy exercise in CI and telemetry will alert `etcdMemberDown` if one of the etcd instances goes down as the
   result of defragmentation.
 This will allow clear signal of an issue allowing time to patch the bug.

 - etcd disruption as a result of defragmentation: It is possible that some clusters could see leader elections as a
   result of defragmentation.
 While we can not mitigate all risk here, by setting a high % fragment threshold the
   gain from a 50% reduction in state should outweigh a possible leader election.
 Additional soak time in CI should
   allow for a very clear picture of this risk.

 [1] https://github.com/etcd-io/etcd/pull/11613

 ## Design Details